colehart/checks-for-understanding/module-2/backend/week_one.md

 4. Why do we follow conventions when creating our actions/path names in our Sinatra routes?
 * It allows for ease of other developers finding information in our app when they come onto a pre-existing project or codebase.
 5. What types of variables are accessible in our view templates without explicitly passing them?
-* Anything in the address bar, anything we've associated in our models/databases via ActiveRecord
+* ~~Anything in the address bar, anything we've associated in our models/databases via ActiveRecord~~ Instance variables
 6. Given the following block of code, how would I pass an instance variable `count` with a value of `1` to my `index.erb` template?

   ```ruby